Find Your Perfect School

 Those services assess the course material’s accessibility.
 It converts it into accessible versions and advises on the best techniques for creating a fully adapted course.

 A few of the on-campus initiatives that continue to advocate for students with disabilities are:

-Several university departments make up the President’s Council on Disability, which focuses on monitoring, identifying, advising, and enhancing the university’s infrastructure, technology policies, academic services, and information for students with disabilities.
+Several university departments make up the President’s Council on Accessibility, which focuses on monitoring, identifying, advising, and enhancing the university’s infrastructure, technology policies, academic services, and information for students with disabilities.
 Get engaged and help MSU continue to develop its long-term strategy.

 The University of Arizona has about 33,300 undergraduate students.
 Many of their students live on campus in nearly two dozen residence halls, apartments, or living communities.
 Over 500 clubs and student organizations, such as club sports and groups for students with disabilities, are sponsored by the university.

 Some of you may worry about the tuition fee – understandable.
-If you are cash-strapped but you don’t want money to hold you back, this may be the school for you.
+If you are cash-strapped, but you don’t want money to hold you back, this may be the school for you.
 Over five different scholarships are available at ASU for students with disabilities.

 The Bottar Leone Scholarship is named after the medical malpractice and personal injury attorneys of Bottar Leone PLLC.
 This scholarship provides $2,500 to incoming first-year students to help them adjust to college life.